:::: One-line Brief//

 A cat’s eye, retro-reflective device, is an obsolete method of road safety.
 Not only its protrusion damages a tire but it also depends upon an incident beam to work.
-To compensate for its little functionality, street light poles are installed which maybe 30 to 100 feet apart (distance between two poles is calculated based on luminary value of bulb and pole details).
+To compensate for its little functionality, street light poles are installed which maybe 30 to 100 feet apart (distance between two poles is calculated based on the luminary value of the bulb and pole details).
 And yet this road safety system fails in a dense-fog condition (when visibility is reduced to 1/4th of a mile or less).
 Furthermore, this combination of solutions requires too much material and infrastructure for a rather simpler task, visibility.
 We need a new model, a singular system of road safety which works under all climatic conditions.

 The central issue here is to provide drivers with both visibility and safety.
 Different tactics, behaviors, and processes were sought in the natural world where an organism repels another either by an activity or a biochemical process.
 A remarkably fitting situation was found in the insect world.
 A spittlebug nymph called Aphrophora Cribrata excretes a foam from its body which is non-toxic but comprises chemicals that repel its predators.
 The prizing outcome of such a fragile and fleeting function is life.
 There are three important factors in this defense mechanism:

 1. It works as a function of behavior as opposed to physical defense.
 The composition of the foam, though reproachful to the predator, is non-toxic.
 Had it (predator, usually an ant) decided to get through the foam, its nice little meal would easily have been trapped on a branch with nowhere else to go.